Dhoom0000/absent-chroma/design/Interim Report/report.typ

 #pagebreak()

 = Description of 1-2-1 employability engagement
-I had a very productive one-to-one meeting with adviser _Judy Edwards_ from the Employability and Careers Advice team on _Wednesday, 24 September 2025_.
+I had a very productive one-to-one meeting with advisor _Judy Edwards_ from the Employability and Careers Advice team on _Wednesday, 24 September 2025_.

 I had my CV and LinkedIn profile reviewed with care.
 She suggested many minor as well as major changes that I needed to make to make my CV noticable to the employer and also ATS-friendly.
 I have already made those changes, and will submit for another CV review soon.